-- 1.1 At PGIM Fixed Income our mission is to provide consistent risk-adjusted returns and topquality service to our clients.
-We are a global fixed income manager with competencies across the entire fixed income spectrum.
-We are committed to doing business the right way. - 1.2 PGIM Fixed Income adheres to certain responsible business codes and has been a signatory of the Principles for Responsible Investment since February 2015.
-We recognize the importance of integrating environmental, social, and governance ("ESG") factors into our investment research and decision-making process.
-We believe that fully analysing credit material ESG factors leads to higher "risk adjusted" excess returns. - 1.3 Our investment approach generally seeks to outperform a market-based benchmark over the long-term.
-Within this context, we consider the credit material governance, social and environmental risks and opportunities of potential investments as part of our research process for all client portfolios.
-These risks and opportunities are incorporated into our fundamental credit ratings. - 1.4 PGIM Fixed Income has established an ESG committee (the "ESG Committee") to act as the governing body for directing and overseeing PGIM Fixed Income's ESG-related activities, including establishing and overseeing an internal ESG rating framework and establishing and maintaining the ESG considerations applicable to various ESG-specific strategies. - 1.5 In order to help our clients achieve their environmental and social objectives, we have developed proprietary ESG impact ratings ("ESG Impact Ratings").
+- 1.1 PGIM Fixed Income is a global asset manager primarily focused on public fixed income investments.
+Our mission is to provide consistent superior risk-adjusted returns and excellent service to our clients, and to generate value for our stakeholders.
+Our culture is that of a safe and inclusive environment centred around mutual respect, trust in each other, collegiality, teamwork, meritocracy, intellectual honesty, transparency, and an unwavering commitment to our clients. - 1.2 PGIM Fixed Income adheres to certain responsible business codes and has been a signatory of the Principles for Responsible Investment since February 2015.
+We believe that environmental, social and governance (ESG) factors impact the performance of investment portfolios, and we have integrated them into our investment analysis and decision-making processes across all of our strategies.
+We believe that analysing credit-material ESG factors leads to higher risk adjusted excess returns. - 1.3 PGIM Fixed Income has established an ESG committee (the "ESG Committee") to act as the governing body for directing and overseeing PGIM Fixed Income's ESG-related activities, including establishing and overseeing an internal ESG rating framework and establishing and maintaining the ESG considerations applicable to various ESG-specific strategies. - 1.4 In order to help our clients achieve their environmental and social objectives, we have developed proprietary ESG impact ratings ("ESG Impact Ratings").
 ESG Impact Ratings are designed to assess the negative and positive impacts issuers have on the environment and society, whether those impacts are immediately credit material or not.
-These ratings are not risk ratings and are intended only for use in products managed for clients who would like to direct capital to issuers with stronger environmental, social and governance practices or minimize the adverse ESG impacts of their portfolios.
-ESG Impact Ratings are an added layer of ESG analysis on top of the ESG risk integration we conduct for all investments we make.
-Although these ESG Impact Ratings do not directly influence portfolio construction in non-ESG mandates, the assessments needed to produce them may nonetheless indirectly enhance our ESG risk assessments by identifying additional ESG factors that could become credit material over time.

-- 1.6 PGIM Fixed Income's investment approach and decision-making processes are based on clearly defined performance objectives, investment guidelines and constraints as agreed with our clients. - 1.7 PGIM Netherlands B.V., PGIM, Inc. and PGIM Limited, in each case with respect to its PGIM Fixed Income business unit, has each separately adopted and implemented this Sustainability Risks Integration Policy (voluntarily, in the case of PGIM, Inc. and PGIM Limited).
+These ESG Impact Ratings are an added layer of ESG analysis on top of the ESG risk integration we conduct for investments we make.
+They are intended for use in products managed for clients who would like to direct capital to issuers with stronger environmental, social and governance practices or minimize the adverse ESG impacts of their portfolios. - 1.5 PGIM Fixed Income's investment approach and decision-making processes are based on clearly defined performance objectives, investment guidelines and constraints as agreed with our clients. - 1.6 PGIM Netherlands B.V., PGIM, Inc. and PGIM Limited, in each case with respect to its PGIM Fixed Income business unit, has each separately adopted and implemented this Sustainability Risks Integration Policy (voluntarily, in the case of PGIM, Inc. and PGIM Limited).